AppleGamer22/scr-cli/README.md

 ## Using The CLI:
 1. Run `$ scr <instagram or vsco> post_id` in you command line.
 2. Wait until the program says:
-> Download ended.
+> Downloading...Done.
 ## Please Make Sure That:
-- The correct Instagram credentials are entered when using the auth command.
+* The correct Instagram credentials are entered when using the auth command.
 ## How Does It Work?
 1. The user puts Instagram/VSCO credentials ahead of post scraping.
 2. The bot Chromium will remember the credentials entered the login form of the selected social network.